 Invisalign are nearly invisible aligners that fit over your teeth.
 Unlike traditional metal braces, these aligners are barely noticeable and can be removed prior to eating meals and brushing your teeth.
 Our orthodontists may recommend Invisalign to treat bite issues or correct the alignment of your teeth.
 It’s much easier to eat your favorite foods and maintain your current oral hygiene routine with Invisalign.

 Besides aesthetic reasons, is orthodontics really worth it?

 Certain dental issues can lead to an increased risk for cavities.
 For example, crowded teeth can make it difficult for you to brush and floss your teeth properly.
 As a result, bacteria and food particles can collect in hard-to-reach places to cause cavities and other oral issues.
-Increased dental alignment can also preventand minimize the risk of jaw joint issues.
+Increased dental alignment can also prevent periodontal (gum) disease and minimize the risk of jaw joint issues.

 Is orthodontics painful?

 After a visit with your orthodontist, you may feel some slight pressure on your teeth.
 This pressure is proof that your teeth are moving to create a more aligned smile.
 Some of our patients seek relief by taking over-the-counter pain medication.
-After the first one to two days, the pain will go away.
+After the first couple of days, the pain will go away.

 What restrictions will braces put on my diet?

 When wearing braces, you should avoid certain foods that are sticky and/or hard to chew because they could cause damage to your brackets and wires.